ShadowLiam20/Rollback/README.md

 This is a working base for a rollback plugin, but it is still an early version.

 Good next steps would be:
+- explosion, liquid, fire and piston logging
-- persistent storage with SQLite
+- rollback batching with explicit rollback IDs
-- better inventory tracking
+- safer exact entity restore
 - offline player inventory restore
-- more complete entity rollback
-- support for explosions, liquids, fire, and other world changes
+- block/container diff compression and pruning